FidelityInternational/cicimages-tools/exercises/IaC/ansible/inventory/README.md

 Tasks in the play will only run on hosts in the `dc1hosts` group.

-Groups can also be specified on the command line with the `-l LIMIT` option:
+Restrictions can also be placed via the `-l LIMIT` option on the command line:

 ```
 ansible -m ping all -l dc2hosts
 ```

-In this case, the `all` built-in group is initially specified but subsequently limits to just hosts in the `dc2hosts` group.
+In this case, the `all` built-in group is initially specified but is subsequently limited to hosts only in the `dc2hosts` group.

 ### Inventory Variables